-Students who have a legitimate conflict with both Wednesday and Friday chapel services in a given term (e.g. internship, required observation or practical education training at another school, etc.) must apply to the dean of students in writing for an exemption to this policy.
+Students who have a legitimate conflict with all weekly chapel services in a given term (e.g. internship, required observation or practical education training at another school, etc.) must apply to the Dean of Students in writing for an exemption to this policy.

-Dress Code (Modesty Standard)
+Dress Code